pblazh/tabula/README.md

 ## How It Works

-CSVSS reads your CSV file and applies the transformations defined in your script.
+Tabula reads your CSV file and applies the transformations defined in your script.
 You can:

 - **Reference cells** using spreadsheet notation (A1, B2, C3, etc.)
 - **Assign values** to cells or variables using `let` statements